How Do You Know If It's Too Late for a Root Canal?

 Root canal treatment is one of the most common procedures used to save a damaged or infected tooth.
 However, there are situations where the extent of damage may mean that a root canal is no longer the most suitable option.
 Understanding the signs and circumstances that could affect treatment suitability can help you make more informed decisions about your dental health.

 This article explores the key indicators that may suggest a tooth has sustained significant damage, explains the clinical factors involved, and discusses when professional dental assessment may be beneficial.
-Only a qualified dentist can determine whether a root canal is appropriate for your individual situation.
+While online information can provide helpful context, it's important to remember that only a qualified dentist can determine whether a root canal — or an alternative treatment — is appropriate for your individual situation.

 When Is It Too Late for a Root Canal?